 Approximate Macronutrient Breakdown

-Okay – You’ve figured out your caloric baseline with approximate macronutrient ratios.
+You’ve figured out your caloric baseline and macronutrient ratios.
 Now, you’ll need to track the nutritional value for food consumed throughout the day.
-Download a Calorie Counter & Diet Tracker app for your smartphone, create an account, enter your macro goals, and begin tracking.
+Download a calorie counter and diet tracker app for your smartphone, create an account, enter your macro goals, and begin tracking.

-Hint: the nutritional profiles of thousands of different types of food (especially fast food items) are already saved within the app.
+The nutritional profiles of thousands of different types of food (especially fast food items) are usually already saved within these apps.
 Simply enter an item in “Food Search” and add it to your daily log.
 If you can’t find what you’re looking for, you can manually add the item and its profile to your daily count.

-So, you’ve established your macro totals.
-Now, how to follow IIFYM?
+Now that you’ve established your macro totals, the main question is how to follow IIFYM.
 The idea is that you can eat whichever foods you like, as long as your total daily consumption of the three macronutrients meets your target goals.

-Essentially, the type of food is irrelevant – only the nutrients contained within the food matter.
+Essentially, the type of food is irrelevant, and only the nutrients contained within the food matter.